The Struggle is Real!

 If you braid your hair and it doesn’t loosen after a couple of days, or sores form because it’s too tight, take the hairstyle out.
 You are damaging your hair follicles.
 Don’t tie your hair up tightly for long periods of time, this places a strain on your hair follicles and we don’t want that.

 THIS.
 I cannot emphasize this enough.
 Start massaging your scalp at night daily.
 Massaging stimulates blood circulation to your hair follicles which is needed to grow your hair.
 Vitamin E, peppermint oil and cold-pressed castor oil (or Jamaican Black castor oil) are my weapons of choice.
 If you don’t have time to do your whole head, just massage your edges.
 Read more about scalp massages here.

-QUICK TIP: You can also add castor oil and peppermint oil to your shampoo and conditioner to strengthen their benefits.
+QUICK TIP: You can also add a dash of peppermint oil to your shampoo and conditioner to strengthen their benefits.

 Start Sleeping on a Satin/Silk Pillowcase/ Bonnet

 There are two reasons why you want to use satin or silk when you sleep.
 Satin and silk will not absorb the moisture in your hair like cotton will.
-Number 2, Satin cause less friction than cotton and that’s less breakage on your edges.
+Number 2, Satin cause less friction than cotton and that means less breakage on your edges.

 Less breakage = stronger hair.